sjorsvanheuveln/bitcoin_testnet_node/README.md

      - What is sats/vbyte?
 2. Mainnet:
      - Send the Saylor!
+          -> Multiple OP_RETURNS not allowed.
 3. UTXO:
      - Make a better UTXO function.
 So I can see what my address has.
      - Make a class with functions and data.
           - count
           - largest utxo
+4. New Tx:
+     - Make a BECH32 P2WPKH tx. -> Send from mainnet address to Exodus!
+     - What are all the differences?
+     - Adjust the address function

 <!-- 2.
 Fix Bloom Filter incoming Txs
      - Parse the transaction manually, see where it goes wrong.